shu-rmrc/seminar/README.md

 bundle exec jekyll serve
 ```

-When changes are pushed to GitHub, the website will build automatically
+When changes are pushed to GitHub, the website will built automatically.